oxiby/book/src/guide/modules.md

 Only make fields and methods public with the `pub` keyword when you need to.
 A field should be private if it could be made invalid as it could with our shopping list.

+> [!WARNING]
-> **Warning: Currently, importing from a module does not automatically build that module.
+> Currently, importing from a module does not automatically build that module.
-> Each dependent module must be built individually with `obc build`.**
+> Each dependent module must be built individually with `obc build`.

+> [!WARNING]
-> **Warning: The `Self` type alias is not yet available.
+> The `Self` type alias is not yet available.
-> The version of the above program found in the examples directory uses `ShoppingList` instead to account for this.**
+> The version of the above program found in the examples directory uses `ShoppingList` instead to account for this.

+> [!WARNING]
-> **Warning: Item and field visibility is not yet enforced, so code that should be private is currently accessible from other modules.**
+> Item and field visibility is not yet enforced, so code that should be private is currently accessible from other modules.

+> [!WARNING]
-> **Warning: Currently, modules cannot be in nested directories.
+> Currently, modules cannot be in nested directories.
-> Outside of the automatically generated `std` modules, all user modules must live in the same directory.**
+> Outside of the automatically generated `std` modules, all user modules must live in the same directory.